teju85/blog/src/_drafts/relaxation-response.markdown

     - a mental device (a word, phrase or mantra) that should be repeated.
 This repetition helps avoid distracting thoughts
-    - a passive attitude (by disregarding other thoughts and returning to the mental device in case of any distraction)
+    - a passive attitude (by disregarding other thoughts and returning to the mental device in case of any distraction).
+This is one of the key things to elicit RR!
     - a comfortable position
   - the above process is also known as Transcendental Meditation, a refined yoga practice developed by Maharishi Mahesh Yogi